Enhancing Sum Capacity via Quantum and No-Signaling Cooperation Between Transmitters: Introduction

 The previously considered channels possessing the above properties are as follows.
 The works \cite{YunRaiBae2020, leditzkyPlayingGamesMultiple2020, hawellekInterferenceChannelEntangled2025, peregMultipleAccessChannelEntangled2025, seshadriSeparationCorrelationAssistedSum2023, quekQuantumSuperquantumEnhancements2017, yunNonLocalQuantumAdvantages2023} defined ICs and MACs where channel inputs are specified as tuples of questions and answers from a pseudo-telepathy game.
 Additionally, the channels studied in \cite{leditzkyPlayingGamesMultiple2020, hawellekInterferenceChannelEntangled2025, peregMultipleAccessChannelEntangled2025, seshadriSeparationCorrelationAssistedSum2023,quekQuantumSuperquantumEnhancements2017} relay the questions from transmitters to one or more receivers noiselessly when the channel inputs satisfy the winning condition of the game.
 More general channels have also been considered, where the transmitted questions are subject to random erasure \cite{quekQuantumSuperquantumEnhancements2017, YunRaiBae2020}, or to uniform random noise \cite{yunNonLocalQuantumAdvantages2023}, even when the channel inputs satisfy the winning condition.
 However, it has not yet been fully determined for which channels the sum capacity can be increased by quantum or no-signaling cooperation.

 In this work, we propose a broader class of channels by focusing on the common characteristics shared by the previously studied channels: the interference is weaker when the channel inputs satisfy the winning condition of a pseudo-telepathy game than when they do not.
 Then, we show the enhancement of the sum capacity through quantum or no-signaling cooperation for such class of channels.
 Specifically, we propose a class of channels involving pseudo-telepathy games that become less noisy and decompose into parallel weakly symmetric sub-channels when the channel inputs satisfy the winning condition of the game.
 This class of channels includes the channels studied in prior works \cite{leditzkyPlayingGamesMultiple2020, seshadriSeparationCorrelationAssistedSum2023, hawellekInterferenceChannelEntangled2025, peregMultipleAccessChannelEntangled2025} as well as new ones not considered in \cite{YunRaiBae2020, leditzkyPlayingGamesMultiple2020, hawellekInterferenceChannelEntangled2025, peregMultipleAccessChannelEntangled2025, seshadriSeparationCorrelationAssistedSum2023, quekQuantumSuperquantumEnhancements2017, yunNonLocalQuantumAdvantages2023}.
 To show the enhancement, we first derive an upper bound on the sum capacity of the proposed channels, which cannot be achieved by classical cooperation.
 Next, we show that the sum rate equal to this upper bound can be achieved if the transmitters exploit cooperation that wins the associated pseudo-telepathy game with probability one.
-Furthermore, we numerically evaluate the amount of enhancement in several examples by applying the generalized Blahut-Arimoto algorithm \cite{rezaeianComputationTotalCapacity2004}.

 The rest of this paper is organized as follows.
 In Section II, we introduce the communication scenario with and without cooperation between transmitters, as well as preliminaries on non-local games and the hierarchy of cooperation.
 In Section III, we propose a class of channels involving non-local games and prove the enhancement of sum capacity via quantum or no-signaling cooperation.
 Section IV concludes the paper with a discussion of future work.